OpenUpSA/municipal-data/README.md

 1. Create a temporary table
 2. Import the CSV file to the temporary table
-3. Decode the `period_code` column into dedicated columns (Some Financial datasets only)
-4. Update values  in the fact table that already exist
+4. Delete all rows for which a matching demarcation code and period code occurs in the update dataset
+  - e.g. if BUF 2016AUDA is in the update, all BUF 2016AUDA rows will be deleted from the update dataset.
+That means line items that were removed from the Treasury Local Government Database and aren't in quarterly update datasets will also be removed from the Municipal Data database.
+  - if a demarcation code and period code is already in the database and not in the update dataset, it will remain in the Municipal Data database.
-5. Insert new rows to the fact table
+5. Insert all rows of the update dataset to the fact table -

 Update the last-updated date in the model files for each cube in `models/*.json`